-Peter Kriens, one of the driving forces behind OSGi, announced his return to the OSGi Alliance, where he served as director for 11 years until early 2012.
-InfoQ caught up with Peter to discuss his return, OSGi, and his latest project jpm4j.
+Peter Kriens announced his return to the OSGi Alliance, where he served as director for 11 years until early 2012.
+InfoQ caught up with Peter to discuss his return and latest project jpm4j.

 Java Application Architecture: Modularity Patterns with Examples using OSGi is Kirk Knoernschild's seminal book on a pattern catalogue for modular systems design.

 Mulesoft recently released Mule 3, their next generation ESB platform.
 InfoQ caught up with Ross Mason to learn more about the product release and learn about the new features in the product offering.

 The fourth of the Modular Java series covers declarative modularity.
 It describes how components can be declaratively defined and wired together, without having a code dependency on OSGi APIs.
 11